Sustainable Cooks

 As an Amazon Associate, I earn from qualifying purchases.

-These dairy-free truffles look complicated and like you need some sort of college degree in handling chocolate (is that a thing?
-I’ll fill out my FAFSA and sign up today) to make.
-I’m here to tell you that you, yes you can make them!
+These vegan truffles look complicated and like you need some sort of college degree in handling chocolate to make.
+But, I’m here to tell you that you, yes you can make them!

 • Canned coconut milk.
 Full fat.
 Don’t skimp on this!